Acronyms

 - AHA recommendations

 - The COMET trial showed that short-acting metoprolol tartrate was inferior to carvedilol.
-(It's important to note that the COMET trial used a lower dose of metoprolol tartrate [50 mg twice a day] than what has been used in trials with metoprolol succinate [up to 200 mg day]).
+It is important to note that the COMET trial used a lower dose of metoprolol tartrate (50 mg twice daily) than what has been used in metoprolol succinate trials (up to 200 mg/day).

 - Nebivolol did not have a significant effect on overall mortality in a trial involving elderly patients with heart failure [103]